 Railroad Retirement Board - Under the provisions of the Act, the Board directs the Treasury to contribute RRA and Social Security Equivalent Benefit Account ("SSEBA") assets to the Trust, as defined in the Act.
 Since the Trust's inception, the Board has contributed \$21.3 billion to the Trust.
 The Board also periodically directs the Trust to transfer funds to the Treasury to fund benefit payments and administrative expenses of the RRA.
-Since the Trust's inception, approximately \$22.9 billion has been transferred to the Treasury by the Trust.
-During the fiscal year ended
+Since the Trust's inception, approximately \$24.7 billion has been transferred to the Treasury by the Trust.
+During the fiscal year ended September 30, 2019, approximately \$1.8 billion was transferred to the Treasury.
+As defined in the

-Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2018
+Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2019

-September 30, 2018, approximately \$1.8 billion was transferred to the Treasury.
-As defined in the Act, the Trust reports to the Board and is required to perform its duties solely in the interest of the Board and through it, the participants and beneficiaries of the programs funded by the Act.
+Act, the Trust reports to the Board and is required to perform its duties solely in the interest of the Board and through it, the participants and beneficiaries of the programs funded by the Act.

-Legal Counsel - The Trust incurred approximately \$1.3 million in legal fees during the fiscal year ended September 30, 2018.
+Legal Counsel - The Trust incurred approximately \$1.3 million in legal fees during the fiscal year ended September 30, 2019.
 Legal counsel was provided by firms that may also provide services to the major railroads and railway labor unions whose representatives are members of the Board of Trustees.

-Custodian - The Trust's custodian may also be engaged to provide investment management services for a portion of Trust assets, however no such services were provided by the custodian during the fiscal year ended September 30, 2018.
+Custodian - The Trust's custodian was also engaged to provide investment management transition services for a portion of Trust assets during the fiscal year ended September 30, 2019.
+The custodian credited \$45 thousand of commission charges related to these services.
+This amount is deducted from custodial fees in the Statement of Operations.